-The one menu option which functions differently than the previously described is the Options menu.
+The one menu option which functions differently than previously described is the Options menu.
 User Options is a group of functions which are used initially to select user preferences.
-The options are not normally needed during operation of the unit.
-Options differ from the other menu functions in that once selected for viewing, the menu will not 'time out''.
-All the user options must be sequenced through before returning to normal operation.
+The Options are not normally needed during operation of the unit.
+Options differ from the other menu functions in that once selected for viewing, the menu will not "time out" - all the user options must be sequenced through before returning to normal operation.
+See User Options for detailed description.